Package by government for Digital and Cashless Economy

 6. A discount of 5% will be given to catering, accommodation, retiring rooms, etc. being offered by railways if payment of these services through digital means.

 7. Public sector insurance companies will provide incentives, by way of discount or credit, up to 10% of the premium in general insurance policies and 8% in new life policies of Life Insurance Corporation if the payment is made by digital means.

 8. The transaction fee/MDR charges related to digital payment will be born by Central Government Departments and Central Public Sector Undertakings or State Governments, a consumer should not be asked to bear it.

 9. Monthly rental for PoS terminals/Micro ATMs/mobile POS for the merchants of Public sector banks will be not more than Rs.
 100 per month.
 With lower rentals, more merchants will install such machines and promote digital transactions.

 10. No service tax will be charged on digital transaction charges/MDR for transactions up to Rs.2000 per transaction.

 11. For the payment of toll at Toll Plazas on National Highways using RFID card/Fast Tags, a discount of 10% will be available to users in the year 2016-17.

-12. Government waives service tax charged while making payments through credit card, debit card, charge card or any other payment card; waiver limited to payments up to Rs.
+12. The government waives service tax charged while making payments through credit card, debit card, charge card, or any other payment card; waiver limited to payments up to Rs.
 2,000 in a single transaction.

-This step of government will surely change Indian economy and we are on road to becomes a cashless country.
+This step of government will surely change the Indian economy and we are on the road to becomes a cashless country.